saragrau4/maelstrom-radiation/mlproject/README.md

-### In juwelsbooster
+# Running Application 3 with Mantik CLI
+To run this application in juwels-booster with the mantik CLI follow these instructions:

+1. Login to juwels-booster via SSH.
+To access juwels-booster via SSH, please follow the instructions provided in this [tutorial](https://apps.fz-juelich.de/jsc/hps/juwels/access.html#ssh-login)

-1. Set python to version 3.9.
+2. Once you are logged in on juwels-booster, set python to version 3.9.
 For this load the following modules:
 ```
 ml --force purge
 ml use $OTHERSTAGES